 Effective March 1, 2018, the National Science Foundation requires grantees to have procedures in place to respond to a breach of personally identifiable information (PII) and advise NSF in the event of such a breach within the scope of an NSF award.

-Any suspected breach of personally identifiable information that occurs within the context or scope of an NSF award, should be reported immediately to the Director of the Office of Grants and Contracts (firstname.lastname@example.org) and to Davidson Technology & Innovation (email@example.com).
+Any suspected breach of personally identifiable information that occurs within the context or scope of an NSF award, should be reported immediately to the Director of Sponsored Programs (email@example.com) and to Davidson Technology & Innovation (firstname.lastname@example.org).
 These offices will validate the scope and nature of the incident and will follow up with appropriate actions.

 Administration of Policy

 The Director of Sponsored Programs shall oversee this policy and review it at least once every two years.
 Changes to this policy shall be made in accordance with the college’s Policy on Policies.

 Related Davidson College Policies: Policy and Procedure for Responsible Conduct of Research

 Date of Adoption: September 14, 2018

 Last Reviewed: November 7, 2019